 ‘Pretty in Pink’ live: watch concert videos from Psychedelic Furs, Bunnymen, New Order, The Smiths, OMD & more

-John Hughes was such a big part of popular culture in the 1980s, tapping into teen culture like few had done before with films like Sixteen Candles, The Breakfast Club and Ferris Bueller's Day Off.
+John Hughes was such a big part of the 1980s, tapping into teen culture like few had done before with films like Sixteen Candles, The Breakfast Club and Ferris Bueller's Day Off.
 The soundtracks to his films were just as influential, filled with new wave and alternative groups, and were many people's first exposure to Orchestral Maneuvers in the Dark, New Order, The Smiths, and Echo & the Bunnymen.
-All four of those groups had songs in 1986's Pretty in Pink which is arguably the most musically minded of Hughes's films, as It was named after a Psychedelic Furs' song and Molly Ringwald's character, Andie, worked in a record store.
+All four of those groups had songs in 1986's Pretty in Pink which is arguably the most musically minded of Hughes's films, as it was named after a Psychedelic Furs' song and Molly Ringwald's character, Andie, worked in a record store.

 OMD @ Rotterdam Ahoy 10/26/1985

 While you can point to Belinda Carlisle and Molly Ringwald for making the "'80s Dance" a thing, some credit has to be given to OMD frontan Andy McCluskey who could rock that swaying move while also playing the bass.
 It's a big part of the synthpop icons' charm to this day.
 OMD always had a leg up on the competition by mixing all the keyboards with real drums and bass, not to mention an abundance of bangers like "Enola Gay," "Messages," Secret," "So In Love," "Locomotion" and more.
 All those are played at this Greenpeace benefit in Holland.

 One song they didn't play at that Greenpeace show was "If You Leave" from Pretty in Pink, but here they are playing that from around the same era: